Youngstown State Penguins women's basketball

 The Youngstown State Penguins women's basketball team represents Youngstown State University in Youngstown, Ohio, United States.
 The school's team currently competes in the Horizon League.
-The team is currently coached by John Barnes, who currently sports a record 127-112 record in eight seasons with the Penguins.
+On March 14, 2024, Melissa Jackson was named the new head coach of Youngstown State University.

 History

 The Penguins have made the NCAA Tournament three times (all coinciding with their Summit League tournament titles).
 Of the three, they have one postseason win, in 1998.
 As a 12 seed, they upset Memphis 91–80.
 They lost to North Carolina State 88–61 in the next round.
 As of the end of the 2015–16 season, Youngstown State has an all-time record of 568–546.